Here is my own story.

 My life became more and more limited and very lonely, whilst giving the panic more and more to feed on.
 I became depressed with how my life was and felt unable to open up to anyone about how I was feeling.
 I could see no way out.
 I was stripped of my ability to do even simple tasks and lacked confidence to see anyone, at my worst I was so self conscious I didn't even want to spend time with my family.

-Due to the stigma associated with any mental health condition, I have suffered mainly in silence for the last 12 years, and to this day there are still people who would be surprised to read that it's me writing this site, for others it will probably answer unanswered questions, Maybe like finding a missing piece of a jigsaw.
+Due to the stigma associated with any mental health condition, I suffered mainly in silence, and to this day there are still people who would be surprised to read that it's me writing this, for others it will probably answer unanswered questions, Maybe like finding a missing piece of a jigsaw.

 I had enjoyed some periods of remission only to suffer a setback and fall back into what I now know is the panic cycle.
 I was completely unable to spend time with anyone who knew me in case they noticed I seemed to be acting odd or weird and if I did meet someone I spent the whole time analysing myself and trying not to crack, instead of actually enjoying myself.